top of page

 I am a Research Engineer at Granica in Mountain View, CA.

-I have done a mixture of pure research (writing a paper and submitting it to a conference) and applied research (taking a coworker's paper and working with a potential customer to scope and build out an initial version of a product).
+I have done a mixture of pure research (writing a paper and submitting it to a conference) and applied research (taking internal research and working with potential customers to scope and build out an early version of products).
 I write a lot of code and do some math, but mostly I'm working on training machine learning models to achieve specific goals.

 I like getting to be involved in the whole pipeline of research to a functioning product - I have a lot of role flexibility because it's a startup with a small dedicated team for this project.